kevinpapst/kimai2-website/_documentation/export.md

 ---
 title: Export
-description: Export your timesheet data with Kimai
+description: Export your timesheet data with Kimai into several different formats
 ---

 The export module allows you to export filtered timesheet data into several formats.